SourceCodeBackup/RtfDomParser/README.md

-# RTF-DOM-Parser
+# XDesigner.RTF (RTF DOM Parser)
-RTF DOM Parser is an open source C# library for parsing RTF documents and generating RTF DOM Tree.
+XDesigner.RTF (RTF DOM Parser) is an open source C# library for parsing RTF documents and generating RTF DOM Tree.

 Initially the project was started by **yuansfu** and was located on http://sourceforge.net/projects/rtfdomparser/

+The development of the project is dead so here I will continue to support the code and will provide NuGet packages for easier installation.

 ## Features
 * Parse RTF and generate dom tree.